 And this year's include former U.S. Vice President Al Gore for his efforts to raise awareness of climate change.

-In fact, I almost I almost renounced my own nomination and took it away when I found out that Al Gore was over there lobbying a member of the committee for the prize while giving some speech or presentation on global warming.
+In fact, I almost renounced my own nomination and took it away when I found out that Al Gore was over there lobbying a member of the committee for the prize while giving some speech or presentation on global warming.

 Grab Audio Soundbite 15.

-Uh people are irate over this.
+People are irate over this.

 This is Chuck Schumer.

-This is the Democrats to set this up, the Democrats doing everything they can to discredit General Petraeus and his report next week, not just discredit the report, but discredit him, the general they voted for in unanimous unanimity and the general for whose efforts they funded.
+Not just discredit the report, but discredit him, the general they voted for in unanimity and the general for whose efforts they funded.

-Now they're trying to discredit him by saying he's nothing more than a puppet of President Bush who's going to write a report that's not true, the Democrats know the truth, and that is that we are losing.
+Now they're trying to discredit him by saying he's nothing more than a puppet of President Bush and going to write a report that's not true.

 And we're losing bad, and our military is just incompetent.